Skip to main content

 The children meet Guzzler the puppet who loves to waste energy.
 Through a series of games and activities they learn where our energy comes from, why and how we save energy.

-The workshop covers several strands of the science curriculum.
+This workshop is suitable for Senior Infants and 1st Class and covers several strands of the science curriculum.

 Living Things